uswds/uswds-site/pages/whats-new/overview.md

   </div>
 </div>

-## Web analytics for sites that use the Standards
+## Web analytics for sites that use the Design System

-By accessing the Google Analytics data gathered for [analytics.usa.gov](https://analytics.usa.gov), we have aggregated a few data points to approximate how many users of federal websites have “experienced” the U.S. Web Design Standards.
+By accessing the Google Analytics data gathered for [analytics.usa.gov](https://analytics.usa.gov), we have aggregated a few data points to approximate how many users of federal websites have “experienced” the U.S. Web Design System.
 We will update these numbers quarterly.

 <table>